MLombriz/DesafioFinalReactJs/taller-shop/README.md

+# Taller Urbano React App

+This project is an online shop of a Furniture Store.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).